andrew/ultimate-awesome/README.md

 - [awesome-spring-cloud](https://github.com/eacdy/awesome-spring-cloud) - Spring Cloud 优质资源一网打尽.
 - [awesome-vision-language-navigation](https://github.com/eric-ai-lab/awesome-vision-language-navigation) - A curated list for vision-and-language navigation.
 ACL 2022 paper "Vision-and-Language Navigation: A Survey of Tasks, Methods, and Future Directions".
 - [awesome-nerf-editing](https://github.com/EricLee0224/awesome-nerf-editing) - 🧙🏻‍♂️A list of papers curated for you to dive into the awesome Radiance Fields approaches for 3D Editing.
-- [awesome-censys-queries](https://github.com/thehappydinoa/awesome-censys-queries) - A collection of fascinating and bizarre Censys Search Queries .
 - [multimodal-ml-music](https://github.com/ilaria-manco/multimodal-ml-music) - List of academic resources on Multimodal ML for Music.
 - [awesome-lifelong-continual-learning](https://github.com/prprbr/awesome-lifelong-continual-learning) - A list of papers, blogs, datasets and software in the field of lifelong/continual machine learning.
 - [awesome-machine-learning-startups-berlin](https://github.com/jrieke/awesome-machine-learning-startups-berlin) - 🤖 A curated list of machine learning & artificial intelligence startups in Berlin (Germany).